oracle/rewrite-recipes/rewrite-weblogic/docs/recipes/migrate-to-hibernate.md

 # Migrate to Hibernate for Jakarta EE 9
 **com.oracle.weblogic.rewrite.hibernate.MigrateHibernateToJakartaEE9**

-This recipe upgrades Hibernate libraries to Jakarta EE 9 versions.
+This recipe upgrades Hibernate libraries to versions compatible with Jakarta EE 9.

 ### Tags:
   - jakarta